Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Third-party management

 Lack of third-party oversight is a running theme in enforcement cases from the Justice Department and Securities & Exchange Commission.
-Improper dealings with third-party agents, suppliers, distributors, and other middlemen can have serious consequences.
+Improper dealings with third-party agents, suppliers, distributors, and mediators can have serious consequences.

-Third-party management is about prodding your business partners to do something, whether that’s promising to use ethical sources in their own supply chains, implementing strong cybersecurity hygiene, or certifying their compliance to your anti-corruption standards.
+Third-party management is about prodding your business partners to do something, whether promising to use ethical sources in their supply chains, implementing strong cybersecurity hygiene, or certifying compliance with your anti-corruption standards.

 If your contracts with third parties don’t include clauses allowing you to enforce compliance, you have no leverage to impose those standards.
-Hence it’s crucial to use your contracts to create that leverage for the future.
+Hence, using your contracts to create that leverage for the future is crucial.

 Priorities and incentives

-In most organizations, any number of issues might compete with your regulatory compliance or anti-corruption program for employees’ attention.
-Executives need to assure that, for example, incentive-based compensation doesn’t send a conflicting message about the importance of ethical conduct; or that compliance is never considered when setting strategic goals.
+In most organizations, any issues might compete with your regulatory compliance or anti-corruption program for employees’ attention.
+Executives need to ensure that, for example, incentive-based compensation doesn’t send a conflicting message about the importance of ethical conduct or that compliance is never considered when setting strategic goals.

 Resources

 Compliance programs can also fail when denied adequate human and financial resources.
-It’s crucial to make sure that your organization spends enough time and money on your compliance efforts.
+Ensuring your organization spends enough time and money on compliance efforts is crucial.

-Inaccurate conclusions about risk lead to poor judgements about how to respond to risk.
+More accurate conclusions about risk lead to better judgments about responding to risk.
 Using the appropriate technology can help avoid this potential failure.

-Effective compliance programs require a combination of creativity, testing, and careful model design to measure desired outcomes.
+Effective compliance programs require creativity, testing, and careful model design to measure desired outcomes.

-Compliance officers must adopt an evaluative approach to assure that the objectives set out by the compliance program are achieved.
+Compliance officers must adopt an evaluative approach to ensure that the objectives set out by the compliance program are achieved.
 Whenever flaws or failures are detected, address them.

-First, your organization should use empirical data, pulled from various compliance activities, to gauge how well your program is meeting its objectives.
+First, your organization should use empirical data from various compliance activities to gauge how well your program meets its objectives.

-Second, focus on creating models that measure the desired output while controlling or excluding other factors.
+Second, create models that measure the desired output while controlling or excluding other factors.
 You need to do more than simply track metrics independently.

-Once you do develop those better measures of effectiveness, your organization can adopt more ambitious and innovative programs that work to curb improper behavior.
-Better measurement can also help your organization identify redundant or ineffective initiatives that can be replaced or eliminated.
+Once you develop those better measures of effectiveness, your organization can adopt more ambitious and innovative programs that curb improper behavior.
+Better measurement can help your organization identify redundant or ineffective initiatives that can be replaced or eliminated.

-Here are some basic steps you can take to create a successful compliance program:
+Here are some best practices you can do to create a successful compliance program:

-- Incorporate ethics into employee training.
-A good ethical foundation helps employees to anticipate risk.
-Training programs focused on ethics will assure that when employees do encounter a dilemma, they can rely on ethics to guide their decisions.
+• Incorporate ethics into employee training.
+An excellent ethical foundation helps employees to anticipate risk.
+Training programs focused on ethics will ensure that employees can rely on ethics to guide their decisions when they encounter a dilemma.

-- Protect confidentiality in internal reports.
-You will help your employees trust that your organization takes their concerns seriously by protecting confidentiality.
-Anonymity and confidentiality build trust because the whistleblower gets to control when they might disclose their identity.
+• Protect confidentiality in internal reports.
+Protecting confidentiality will help your employees trust that your organization takes their concerns seriously.
+Anonymity and privacy build trust because the whistleblower controls when they might disclose their identity.

-- Test internal controls often.
-Testing controls is a crucial part of compliance programs; you won’t know whether they’re strong or not until you test them.
-This can ultimately prevent a compliance failure, rather than just let you know that you have one.
+• Test internal controls often.
+Testing controls is crucial to compliance programs; you won’t know whether they’re strong until you test them.
+This can prevent a compliance failure rather than just letting you know you have one.

-There are also a number of governance, risk, and compliance (GRC) tools that can help your organization execute an effective compliance program.
+Some Governance, Risk, and Compliance (GRC) tools can help your organization execute an effective compliance program.

-For example, ZenGRC, a governance, risk management, and compliance solution from Reciprocity, will help your organization manage risk and compliance with confidence.
+For example, ZenGRC, a governance, risk management, and compliance solution from Reciprocity, will help your organization manage risk and compliance.

 Compliance programs and ZenGRC

-ZenGRC covers all your risk and compliance needs by delivering a flexible, centralized solution that eliminates tedious manual processes and the time and resources associated with them.
+ZenGRC covers all your risk and compliance needs by delivering a flexible, centralized solution that eliminates tedious manual processes and streamlines the associated time and resources.

-A powerful combination of continuous monitoring and unified control management across frameworks gives you real-time control status, and pre-built compliance dashboards provide visibility into completed tasks, open items, pending deadlines, and more.
+A powerful combination of continuous monitoring and unified control management across frameworks gives you real-time control status.
+Pre-built compliance dashboards provide visibility into completed tasks, open items, pending deadlines, and more.